petewarden/ble_file_transfer/README.md

  - Chrome on Android supports WebBLE, but the transfer speeds seem very slow compared to Chrome desktop.
  - There are almost certainly a lot of tricky race conditions, security holes and other edge cases this protocol doesn't handle.
  - Related to the above, there are very few tests in this initial version.

+## Thanks

+This code wouldn't be possible without Dominic Pajak, Sandeep Mistry, and many of the other Google and Arduino people who've helped!